BlinkID/blinkid-ios/README.md

 The [`MBAustraliaDlFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBAustraliaDlFrontRecognizer.html) is recognizer specialised for scanning front side of Australian Driver's License.

 The [`MBAustraliaDlBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBAustraliaDlBackRecognizer.html) is recognizer specialised for scanning back side of Australian Driver's License.

+### <a name="belgium"></a> Belgium

+The [`MBBelgiumIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBelgiumIdFrontRecognizer.html) is recognizer specialised for scanning front side of Belgian ID.

+The [`MBBelgiumIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBelgiumIdFrontRecognizer.html) is recognizer specialised for scanning back side of Belgian ID.

+The [`MBBelgiumCombinedRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBelgiumCombinedRecognizer.html) is recognizer specialised for scanning both front and back side of Belgian ID.

 ### <a name="brunei"></a> Brunei